kristools/.github/profile/README.md

 - Privacy & Security Informant
 - pdf archiver & preserver of knowledge

-KrisBits is less of a project and more of a collective of ideas I wanted to create but did not need on profile.
+KrisTools is a org created to act as a second profile for cybersec tools I create, and utilize.

-> Game Scripts,
+> Automation Scripts,
-> VRM & MMD models,
+> Ancient, and recent viruses,
-> personal & public dotfiles,
+> Linux Guides, and dotfiles,
-> Unrealeased mp3 files,
+> Terminal Programs,
-> free pdf library
+> Bad Usb Scripts

 ## Find Me